-The MATQu project follows a standard work package structure consisting of five technical work packages (WP1 – WP5) enclosed by two non-technical work packages (WP6 and WP7) as can be seen below.
+The MATQu project follows a standard work package structure consisting of five technical work packages (WP1 – WP5) enclosed by two non-technical work packages (WP6 and WP7)

-- WP 3 – 3D packaging and bonding
+- WP 3 – 3D packaging & bonding

-- WP 6 – Dissemination and Communication
+- WP 6 – Dissemination & Communication

 - WP 7 – Management